nim-lang/website/jekyll/_posts/2022-02-01-this-month-with-nim.md

 #### Author: [Jason Beetham](https://github.com/beef331/slicerator)

 Slicerator is a package with a bunch of goodies for iterators.
-From implementing an `[]` iterator for `openarray`s for 0 copy slicing iterations, to being able to make a closure from an inline iterator it's got useful features.
+From implementing an `[]` iterator for `openarray`s for zero-copy slicing iterations, to being able to make a closure from an inline iterator it's got useful features.
 The following is a showcase of just some of the features:
 ```nim
 import slicerator